-The nature of our operations is such that our most significant current asset is accounts receivable, with a days sales outstanding of 55 days as December 31, 2021.
+The nature of our operations is such that our most significant current asset is accounts receivable, with a days sales outstanding of approximately 54 days as December 31, 2020.
 Our most significant current liabilities are payroll related costs, which are generally paid either weekly or monthly.
 As the demand for our services increases, we generally see an increase in our working capital needs, as we continue to pay our associates on a weekly or monthly basis while the related accounts receivable is outstanding for much longer, which may result in a decline in operating cash flows.

-Conversely, as the demand for our services declines, we generally see a decrease in our working capital needs, as the existing accounts receivable are collected and not replaced at the same level, resulting in a decline of our accounts receivable balance, with less of an effect on current liabilities due to the shorter cycle time of the payroll related items.
+Conversely, as the demand for our services declines, as we saw starting in late March 2020 and continuing throughout 2020 due to the impact of the COVID-19 crisis, we generally see a decrease in our working capital needs, as the existing accounts receivable are collected and not replaced at the same level, resulting in a decline of our accounts receivable balance, with less of an effect on current liabilities due to the shorter cycle time of the payroll related items.
 This may result in an increase in our operating cash flows; however, any such increase would not be expected to be sustained in the event that an economic downturn continued for an extended period.
+During 2020, we were highly successful in receivable collections while incurring lower payroll costs on lower activity.
+Our improved cash flow also benefited from certain government payment deferral measures introduced as part of the COVID-19 crisis, largely in the United States, France, and Italy, with some of the benefits maturing in the second half of 2020.
+The impact of the remaining benefits is expected to mature in 2021, and we expect lower levels of operating cash flow during 2021.